|

 you pay back your debts regularly -- you will build a good credit

+history.
 If you cannot get credit on your own, you can ask a relative or friend

 with a good credit history to act as your cosigner.
 The cosigner promises